swidler/roam-python/README.md

 CpG coordinates

-	cpg_coords.P is a pickled object containing the coordinates of all CpGs in the genome.
+	cpg_coords.P is a pickled object containing the coordinates of all CpGs in the human genome (Hg19).
 	Download the CpG coordinate file from http://carmelab.huji.ac.il/data.html and unzip into objects subdirectory of script directory.
-When using a custom CpG file, make sure that there is only one base per positon, i.e. only the coordinates from the positive strand should be included.
-	The negative strand will also be read, but the code assumes that only the positive strand will be included in the file.
+To using a custom CpG file, make sure to download the assembly in fa.gz format.
+When running RoAM, use the --create_cpg flag and include the path of the assembly file in the config.ini or in the input parameters.
+The cpg file will be created and stored in the object directory, using the format <species_with_underscores>_cpg_coords.P.
+In order to create the file without running the rest of RoAM, add the --no_roam flag to the input parameters.

 Running the scripts